Japan and Russia hold talks on security, territorial dispute

-Monday's one-day meeting comes as the sides work to end a decades-long territorial dispute that is blocking them from forging a peace treaty.
-At the same time, Japan, Russia, China and other countries are mulling how best to deal with North Korea's launches of missiles and its nuclear program.
+The one-day meeting is largely focusing on regional security, especially how best to deal with North Korea's launches of missiles and its nuclear program.

-Plans by the U.S. and its ally South Korea to deploy a state-of-the-art missile defense system known as THAAD, meanwhile, have antagonized Beijing and Russia.
+Russia's Foreign Ministry said before the talks that its envoys would raise the issue of a plan by the U.S. and its ally South Korea to deploy a state-of-the-art missile defense system known as THAAD, which has antagonized China and Russia.

-Officials on both sides said the talks would largely focus on regional security.

-"We will offer our view of the deployment of the U.S. missile defense system in the Pacific region," a Russian Foreign Ministry statement said.

-Japanese Foreign Minister Fumio Kishida will meet with his Russian counterpart, Sergei Lavrov.
-Japanese Defense Minister Tomomi Inada will sit down for talks with Russian Defense Minister Sergei Shoigu.
+Japanese Foreign Minister Fumio Kishida was meeting with his Russian counterpart, Sergei Lavrov, while Japanese Defense Minister Tomomi Inada sat down for talks with Russian Defense Minister Sergei Shoigu.
 The four ministers will also hold joint talks on international and bilateral issues.

 Japan and Russia last held "two-plus-two" talks in November 2013.
 Meetings were shelved after that due to the crisis in Ukraine, as Japan joined sanctions against Moscow.